sertansenturk/tomato/README.md

 Introduction
 ------
 **tomato** is a comprehensive and easy-to-use toolbox for the analysis of audio recordings and music scores of Turkish-Ottoman makam music.
-The toolbox showcases the state of art methodologies applied on this music tradition.
+The toolbox includes the state of art methodologies applied on this music tradition.
 The analysis tasks include:

 - **Audio Analysis:** predominant melody extraction, tonic and transposition identification, histogram analysis, tuning analysis, (makam recognition is coming soon)
 - **Symbolic Analysis:** (coming soon) score metadata extraction, score section extraction, score phase segmentation, semiotic section and phrase analysis